-- 11.2.1 Legislative competence has been devolved to the National Assembly for Wales for mostlarge aspects of health.
-Thiese includes the promotion of health, the prevention, treatment and alleviation of disease, illness, injury, disability and mental disorder and the control of disease, family planning, provision of health services (including medical, dental, ophthalmic, pharmaceutical and ancillary services and facilities), clinical governance and standards of health care, and the organisation and funding of National Health Service. - 11.2.2 The UK Government Parliament retains responsibility in a number of areas, including abortion, human genetics, human fertilisation, human embryology, and surrogacy arrangements, regulation of health professionals, human medicines and medicinal products, including authorisations for use and regulation of prices, standards for, and testing of, biological substances, and welfare foods.
-Welsh Ministers have some executive functions in these areas, - 11.2.3 Welsh Ministers have executive the power to exercise certain specific functions in non-devolved areas, for example in relation to such as abortion policy, medicines and mental capacity. - 11.2.4 A protocol between the Welsh Government and the UK Government's Department of Health for cross-border healthcare commissioning was established in 2005.
+- 11.2.1 Legislative competence has been devolved to the National Assembly for Wales for most aspects of health.
+These include the promotion of health, the prevention, treatment and alleviation of disease, illness, injury, disability and mental disorder and the control of disease, family planning, provision of health services (including medical, dental, ophthalmic, pharmaceutical and ancillary services and facilities), clinical governance and standards of health care, and the organisation and funding of National Health Service. - 11.2.2 The UK Parliament retains responsibility in a number of areas, including abortion, human genetics, human fertilisation, human embryology, and surrogacy arrangements, regulation of health professionals, human medicines and medicinal products, including authorisations for use and regulation of prices, standards for, and testing of, biological substances, and welfare foods.
+Welsh Ministers have some executive functions in these areas, for example in relation to abortion, medicines and mental capacity. - 11.2.3 A protocol between the Welsh Government and the UK Government's Department of Health for cross-border healthcare commissioning was established in 2005.
 This has been renewed annually or biennially.
 An updated protocol has recently been published.